-Stress is a natural part of everyday life.
-While the human body can effectively handle stress in spurts, it becomes a problem when you are consistently pushed to the limit.
-Stress can have a negative effect on your health, relationships, and mood.
-Make one or more of these quick and easy stress management techniques a daily habit to reduce its impact.
+In our quest for optimal health, keeping our stress in check is a vital key for achieving the goal.
+Although stress is a normal part of day-to-day life and the human body can effectively handle it in small doses, it becomes problematic when you are consistently pushed to the limit.
+Excess stress can have a negative effect on all aspects of your health, as well as your relationships, and mood.
+Make one or more of these quick and easy techniques a daily habit to reduce its impact on your life.

 Exercise has proven to be an excellent way to relieve stress.
 It increases the production of endorphins, which are the hormones that relieve pain and give you a feeling of well-being and literally turns off the stress response system.